-We spoke to the student launching the Durham Budapest Marathon 2026
+Meet Amelia, the student launching the Durham Budapest Marathon 2026

 What cause does this challenge support and why?

 Amelia partnered with Choose A Challenge, a student organisation working with universities across the UK, to support the Budapest Marathon challenge at Durham.
-Every student joining the Durham Team will be fundraising for this charity, each with an individual target.
+Every student joining the Durham team will be fundraising for this charity, each with an individual target.

-Of Amnesty International, Amelia said: “I’m really proud to have been able to choose the charity that Durham will support, as the work of Amnesty to fight for [global] human rights has always been important to me.”
-Amelia believes the global perspective required for this kind of work is particularly necessary in a “tight-knit” “bubble” of a university such as Durham.
+“I’m really proud to have been able to choose the charity that Durham will support, as the work of Amnesty to fight for [global] human rights has always been important to me,” she said.

 Amelia’s personal motivations